gelnior/teatime/README.rst

 just have to rename your file and the application name in the Cakefile to start working.
 Build and automatic build actions are already configured.

-Documentation building is based on Docco.
+===Setup===

-I hope to add BDD setup soon (using Jasmine).
+Just change the name of the application in the cakefile by changing the variable *appName*.

-But first, to use Coffescript  you should must set up a development environment :
+To use teatime tools,  you should must set up a development environment :

     git clone https://github.com/ry/node.git